 - An Arm and a Leg: He lost his right leg to Tusken Raiders while searching for Shmi.
 According to Lucasfilm, he dies of his injuries and a broken heart shortly afterward.

 - Brutal Honesty: Though he's clearly grieved, he bluntly tells Anakin he should accept his mother is dead.
 As it turns out, Shmi is still alive, but she dies from her ordeal shortly after Anakin finds her.

 - Butt-Monkey: The expanded material reveals more details about Cliegg's life and it's pretty darn depressing.
-His brother Edern died when he was only fourteen in a landspeeder accident and his first wife Aika died when their son was very young, leaving him to raise Owen and run the family farm alone.
+His brother Edern died when he was only fourteen in a landspeeder accident and his first wife Aika died when their son was very young, leaving him to rear Owen and run the family farm alone.
 In the films themselves, we know he found love again with Shmi... only for her to be dragged off to a horrible fate by Tusken Raiders.
-Cliegg was badly injured in an unsuccessful attempt to rescue her and died sometime after Anakin returned her body to them.
+Cliegg was badly injured in an unsuccessful attempt to rescue her and dies sometime after Anakin returns her body to them.